 Current Line of Succession for the British Throne

-Upon Queen Elizabeth II’s death, the throne will pass to her son, Prince Charles, the Prince of Wales, followed by his oldest son, Prince William, Duke of Cambridge.
-After William, the throne will pass to Prince George of Cambridge, his son with wife Catherine, Duchess of Cambridge (née Kate Middleton).
-William and Kate’s other children, Princess Charlotte and Prince Louis, are next in line.
-William’s brother, Prince Harry, husband of Meghan Markle, is next in line, and their son, Archie Harrison Mountbatten-Windsor, is seventh in line to the throne.
+Upon Queen Elizabeth II’s death on September 8, 2022, her eldest son Charles, the Prince of Wales, became King Charles III.
+Next in line to the throne is Charles' eldest son, Prince William, Prince of Wales, Duke of Cornwall and Cambridge.
+After William, the throne will pass to Prince George of Cornwall and Wales, his son with wife Catherine, Princess of Wales (née Kate Middleton).
+William and Kate’s other children, Charlotte and Louis, are next in line.
+William’s brother, Harry, Duke of Sussex, husband of Meghan Markle, is next in line, and their son, Archie Harrison Mountbatten-Windsor, is sixth in line to the throne.

-Following Archie, the crown goes to the Duke of York, Prince Andrew, the third child of Queen Elizabeth II.
-Next is Princess Beatrice of York, Prince Andrew’s daughter and Queen Elizabeth II’s granddaughter, followed by her sister, Princess Eugenie of York.
+Following Archie, the crown goes to his sister, Lilibet Mountbatten-Windsor, followed by the Duke of York, Prince Andrew, the third child of Queen Elizabeth II.
+Next is Princess Beatrice of York, Prince Andrew’s daughter and Queen Elizabeth II’s granddaughter, followed by Beatrice's daughter, Sienna Mapelli Mozzi.
+Next in line is Beatrice's sister, Princess Eugenie of York, followed by her son August Brooksbank.

-Prince Edward, Earl of Wessex, is the youngest of Queen Elizabeth’s four children and eleventh in line for the throne.
-His son, James, Viscount Severn, is twelfth, and his daughter, The Lady Louise Mountbatten-Windsor, thirteenth.
+Prince Edward, Earl of Wessex, is the youngest of Queen Elizabeth’s four children and thirteenth in line for the throne.
+His son, James, Viscount Severn, is fourteenth, and his daughter, The Lady Louise Mountbatten-Windsor, fifteenth.

-Anne, The Princess Royal, the only daughter of Queen Elizabeth II, is fourteenth in line to the throne.
-Her son, Mr. Peter Phillips, is fifteenth, followed by his daughters, Miss Savannah Phillips and Miss Isla Phillips.
+Anne, The Princess Royal, the only daughter of Queen Elizabeth II, is sixteenth in line to the throne.
+Her son, Mr. Peter Phillips, is seventeenth, followed by his daughters, Miss Savannah Phillips and Miss Isla Phillips.

-Queen Elizabeth’s granddaughter and the daughter or Princess Anne and Captain Mark Phillips, Zara Tindall, is seventeenth in line to the throne.
+Queen Elizabeth’s granddaughter and the daughter or Princess Anne and Captain Mark Phillips, Zara Tindall, is 20th in line to the throne.

 Succession.
 The Home of the Royal Family.